- About Aurora

 Electricity Complaints and Land Complaints

-Aurora is a member of the free and independent Electricity and Gas Complaints Commissioner Scheme and is committed to providing an accessible process for the management and timely resolution of electricity related disputes and complaints, including those where a land owner’s rights or land occupier’s rights may have been unlawfully affected.
+Aurora is a member of the free and independent Electricity and Gas Complaints Commissioner Scheme and is committed to providing a free and accessible process for the management and timely resolution of electricity related disputes and complaints, including those where a land owner’s rights or land occupier’s rights may have been unlawfully affected.

 Electricity consumers, or land owners or land occupiers, wishing to make a complaint to the Electricity and Gas Complaints Commissioner must first complete Aurora’s internal complaints process; the Commissioner will redirect any complaint made directly to it in the first instance.
-While the Electricity and Gas Complaints Commissioner cannot investigate any complaint where the "act or omission giving rise to the complaint" occurred before 1 October 2001, Aurora will process any electricity complaint regardless of date or cause.
+The Electricity and Gas Complaints Commissioner cannot investigate any complaint where the "act or omission giving rise to the complaint" occurred before 1 October 2001.

 Making a Complaint